-- 1. With the ignition OFF, press and HOLD the Valet/Program button. - 2.
-Turn the ignition ON and then back OFF while HOLDING the Valet/Program button. - 3.
-Release the Valet/Program button. - 4.
-Press and release the Valet/Program button.
+1. With the ignition OFF, press and HOLD the Valet/Program switch.

+2. Turn the ignition ON and then back OFF while HOLDING the Valet/Program switch.

+3. Release the Valet/Program switch.

+Press and release the Valet/Program switch.
 The LED will report the last shutdown for one minute or until the ignition is turned on.